alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 [SATRE specification](https://satre-specification.readthedocs.io/en/stable/) published, and available for contribution and reproducibility in its [open repository](https://github.com/sa-tre/satre-specification).

 Currently Turing and HIC have self-evaluated against it and evaluations are available openly, several conversations ongoing about other institutions doing the same and making them available.

+Organisations that have declared they are going through the self evaluation (at the time of reporting):
+- KCL
+- Sheffield
+- North West NHS SNSDE
+- NHS SDE technology group reviewing SATRE

 - Outputs:
   - SATRE specification V1 and [associated technical paper](https://zenodo.org/records/10053383)